Who we are

 Recreation and exercise

 Ultimate Frisbee and ping pong games regularly draw students, faculty and staff together for fun and exercise.
-The Student Activity Center has equipment for cable-TV watching and exercising, a sand volleyball court is available, and a one-mile walking/jogging path circles the campus.
+The Student Activity Center has equipment for TV watching and exercising, a sand volleyball court is available, and a one-mile walking/jogging path circles the campus.